wrightcameron/plexhax-ctf/hidden-treasure-x2/solution.md

 ## Problem

-No prompt, just this "Once you succesfully complete this challange you'll come across a string in this format: PlexTrac_CTF=string.
+No prompt, just this "Once you successfully complete this challenge you'll come across a string in this format: PlexTrac_CTF=string.
 This is NOT the flag for points."

 And a link to site https://hidden.plexhax.com/